 SA extends all visas again:

-The following airports will be open for international travel: OR Tambo, King Shaka and Cape Town International Airport.
+The following airports will be open for international travel: OR Tambo, Cape Town, King Shaka, Kruger Mpumalanga and Lanseria Airport.

 - Travellers will be required to present a negative COVID-19 test result, not older than 72 hours from departure time.